Three types of insurance every firm should consider

 Today, insurance that protects your RIA firm and your clients' assets from devastating losses is essential.
 There are three different types of insurance that RIA firms ought to consider: errors & omissions, fidelity bonds, and cyber insurance.

-At a recent Schwab Advisor Services webinar, Greg Severinghaus of Markel Insurance, Jessica Thayer of Starkweather and Shepley Insurance, and Scott Shannon at the Windermere Insurance Group discussed the options available to advisors and what to consider.
+We spoke with Greg Severinghaus of Markel Insurance, Jessica Thayer of Starkweather and Shepley Insurance, and Scott Shannon at the Windermere Insurance Group to discuss the options available to advisors and what to consider.

 Errors & omissions